Parliamentary.ai

 Overview

-This bill aims to stop shoplifters from receiving a fixed penalty notice (FPN) for theft from shops.
-Currently, shoplifters can be issued an FPN under the Criminal Justice and Police Act 2001.
-This bill removes that option for theft from retail and commercial premises, meaning that all such cases will now need to go through the courts.
+This bill aims to prevent shoplifters from receiving fixed penalty notices (FPNs) for theft from shops.
+Currently, shoplifting can result in an FPN under the Criminal Justice and Police Act 2001.
+This bill removes that option, forcing police to pursue other legal avenues for prosecution.

 Description

 The Theft from Shops (Penalties) Bill amends the Criminal Justice and Police Act 2001.
-Specifically, it removes the option of issuing a fixed penalty notice (FPN) for offences of theft from retail and commercial premises, as defined in the Theft Act 1968.
-This means that instead of receiving an on-the-spot fine, individuals caught stealing from shops will be prosecuted through the standard court process.
+Specifically, it removes the provision allowing for fixed penalty notices (FPNs) to be issued for theft from retail and commercial premises.
+This means that shoplifting offences will no longer be dealt with via FPNs; instead, they will be dealt with through the standard criminal justice system, which may involve court appearances and more severe penalties.
 The bill applies only to England and Wales.

 Government Spending